McTintor/prisma-file-uploader/README.md

 ## Installation and Setup

- - Clone the Repository

  - Clone this repository to your local machine.

  - Install Dependencies
    - Run npm install to install required packages.

  - Set Up Environment Variables
    - Create a .env file in the root directory with the following:
     - DATABASE_URL - Your PostgreSQL database connection string.

  - Run Migrations
    - Use npx prisma migrate dev to apply database migrations.